99designs/aws-vault/USAGE.md

 ### Setup
  1. Log into the AWS web console with your IAM user credentials, and navigate to  _My Security Credentials_
- 2. Under _Multi-factor authentivation (MFA)_, click `Manage MFA device` and add a Virtual MFA device
+ 2. Under _Multi-factor authentication (MFA)_, click `Manage MFA device` and add a Virtual MFA device
  3. Instead of showing the QR code, click on `Show secret key` and copy the key.
  4. On a command line, run:
     ```shell